-Fig. 4 shows the square of the rms $(\sigma_s^2)$ vs $k_1L$ for x (horizontal) and y (vertical) beam projections along with the parabolic fits using Eq.
-6. The emittances and Twiss parameters from these fits are summarized in Table 1.
-An automatic MATLAB based emittance measurement tool is under development [7].
+Fig. 4 shows the square of the rms (σ^2) vs k_1L for x (horizontal) and y (vertical) beam projections along with the parabolic fits using Equation 9.
+The emittances and Twiss parameters from these fits are summarized in Table.
+1. Further details describing the fitting procedures are described in reference [7].